mipimipi/crema/README.md

 ## Installation

-There is an AUR package for crema that can be installed with tools such as [pacaur](https://github.com/E5ten/pacaur) or [trizen](https://github.com/trizen/trizen).
+There is an AUR package for crema that can be installed with tools such as [pacaur](https://github.com/E5ten/pacaur) or [trizen](https://github.com/trizen/trizen). crema is stored in `/usr/bin`.

 Another option is a manual installation.
 For this, clone this repository and copy the crema script to a directory of your choice.